-Let us now discuss the settings used for the experiments.
 For Aleph we set i to 6, minpos to 2, clauselength to 8 and noise to 2.
 The parameter i indicates the maximum depth of the new variables that can appear in the body of clauses. minpos sets the minimum number of positive examples that a clause can cover in order to be added to the current hypothesis. clauselength is the maximum number of literals that can be present in a clause. noise is the maximum number of negative examples that a clause can cover.
 All the other parameters assume their default value.

-For Tilde each parameter assumes its default value.
+For Tilde each parameter assumes its default value, since these settings were found to yield the best results.

 The language bias that is used in both systems allows the database relations to be chained according to the foreign key links represented in the database schema.
 Moreover, additional background predicates were used, namely the binary relations equal (eq/2), smaller or equal than (smeq/2) and greater or equal than (greq/2).
 These predicates are intensionally defined in the background and are used in order to compare the attributes of database relations that are not keys (primary or foreign) with constants.
-In particular, for nominal attributes, only the predicate equal is used, while for numeric attributes (real or integer) all the three predicates are used.
+In particular, for nominal attributes, only the predicate equal is used, while for numeric attributes (reals or integers) all the three predicates are used.
 The constants that can appear as the second argument of these predicates are taken from those appearing in the extensional database relations.
+In the case of Tilde, they are obtained by running a query on the database and collecting the results, while in the case of Aleph they are obtained by building the "bottom clause".

 For Tilde, it was necessary to specify also lookahead statements.
 They are used by the refinement operator in order to specialize the current node by adding a conjunction of literals instead of a single literal.
-In particular, with the lookahead statements we force Tilde to add, besides a database predicate, also a test on one of its arguments (equal, smaller or equal and greater or equal).
+In particular, with the lookahead statements we force Tilde to add, besides a database predicate, also a test on one of its arguments (equal, smaller or equal or greater or equal).